benjvi/seven-ways-to-install-cert-manager/7-customized-tanzu-package-gitops/README.md

 Since my git repo, is private, I need to create a secret for the `App` to access it.
 Since it contains secret data, I just create it imperatively rather than providing a manifest:

-`k create secret generic customized-tanzu-package-gitops-deploy-key --from-file=ssh-privatekey=id_rsa`
+`kubectl create secret generic customized-tanzu-package-gitops-deploy-key --from-file=ssh-privatekey=id_rsa`

 Then, the contents of the `deploy-once` folder, including a [manually written](https://carvel.dev/kapp-controller/docs/latest/app-spec/) `App`, can be created: `kubectl apply -f deploy-once`